We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-And while at Healthline Parenthood we celebrate moms every day, we also believe there’s no better time to say “thank you” to the world’s mightiest superheroes than Mother’s Day (it’s May 10 this year, don’t forget!).
+And while at Healthline Parenthood we celebrate moms every day, we also believe there’s no better time to say “thank you” to the world’s mightiest superheroes than Mother’s Day (it’s Sunday, May 8th this year).

 Whether you’re a mother yourself and are looking for some wish-list inspiration, or you’re totally stumped on what to get your MIL, we’ve got your back.
 From washable sneakers to adorable gardening gloves, you’ll surely find a unique gift in this guide because each item was picked with love by the Parenthood Editorial Team.

 - $ = under $10

 - $$$ = $31–$50

 Parenthood’s VP, Dria de Botton Barnes, is obsessed with this watermelon scented lip gloss.
 “It legit tastes like watermelon and is the closest I’ve gotten to wearing makeup in 6 weeks,” she says.
 (Long live the quarantine beauty standard!)
 It’s pricey for a lip gloss, but on top of her recommendation, Glow Recipe is a K-Beauty brand, so you know it’s going to be good.